Le enrollments for the 2026/2027 academic year for the open access courses they are open from 13 July 2026.

 To access the third cycle courses, students must possess:

-• official qualification corresponding to the second cycle according to the Bologna Process qualifications framework and level 7 according to the European Qualifications Framework (EQF) obtained from a higher education institution that allows for continuation of studies at academic institutions in the next level (third cycle of the Bologna Process/EQF level 8) and which does not present any "substantial difference" according to the principles of the Lisbon Convention.
-The University of San Marino may require that the final qualification be accompanied by a certificate issued by the CINERTA ENIC SAN MARINO center or another ENIC-NARIC center or by a possible Declaration of Value;
+• an official second-cycle qualification according to the Bologna Process qualifications framework and level 7 according to the European Qualifications Framework (EQF) obtained at a higher education institution that allows continuation to the next academic cycle (third cycle of the Bologna Process/EQF level 8) and which does not present any "substantial difference" according to the principles of the Lisbon Convention.
+The University of San Marino may require the final qualification to be accompanied by a certificate issued by the CINERTA ENIC SAN MARINO center or another ENIC-NARIC center or by a Declaration of Value;

-• certificate issued by the competent University attesting to the exams passed (transcript), as well as for each discipline, the programs for obtaining the aforementioned qualifications; the study program may be certified by the Diploma Supplement, where adopted;
+• a certificate issued by the competent University attesting the exams passed (transcript), as well as, for each subject, the corresponding course syllabus required to obtain the aforementioned qualifications; the study program may be certified by the Diploma Supplement, where adopted;

 • any official translations into Italian of the documents indicated in points a) and b);